The University will reimburse the provision of food, drink or other hospitality incurred in furthering University business.

 - the organisation of each attendee and staff status (OU staff or non-OU staff)

 - the purpose of the entertainment

 - agenda/ meeting documentation should be attached when claiming working meal

-For non-business entertaining that is deemed a taxable benefit (i.e. it does not meet the conditions above, for example a team celebration meal or collaborator meal) the department is required either to submit a PAYE Settlement Agreement (PSA) Form (the department will pay the tax) or to include the event on the P11D Form so tax is charged to individuals.
+For non-business entertaining that is deemed a taxable benefit (i.e. it does not meet the conditions above, for example a team celebration meal or collaborator meal) where the department is willing to pay the tax on behalf of the claimant the expense should be processed via SAP Concur, where the claimant will pay the tax they should complete the Taxable Benefits Expense Claim form.